Posts filed under 'Reality'

 If I’ve told you once, I’ve told you a thousand times — these things never work out.
 You’re a star of the modest HGTV reality show Design Star; I’m the scribe of a moderately-known, occasionally-read blog about television.
 We’re just from different worlds.
 Bloggers and reality folk are natural enemies — like cats and dogs, cops and robbers, fire and water, ninjas and robots.

 Listen, I know all about you.
 How you’re a Colorado-born artist-cum-designer with a smile as broad as your dome is bald.
-How you’re the nice guy amongst a throng of interior designers who can be both catty and vicious.
+How you’re the nice guy amongst a cabal of interior designers who can be both catty and vicious.
 But our innate animal attraction doesn’t mean we can disrupt the natural order — bloggers and reality folks are the Capulets and Montagues of the twenty-first century.
-Believe me, if we keep heading down this road you’re going to be poisoned, I’m going to have a dagger in my chest and Vondie Curtis-Hall is going to eulogize us.
+Believe me, if we keep heading down this road you’re going to be poisoned, I’m going to have a dagger in my chest and someone’s going to have to dig up Vondie Curtis-Hall to eulogize us.

 No one needs that, Matt.
 No amount of adorable eye-twinkles will change the facts.